 The organization also facilitates workshops for golf professionals to provide guidance and training for how to equip and teach individuals with varied physical and cognitive abilities.

-Little League meets golf, PGA Jr. League has shaken up the world of junior golf competition by converting an individual sport into a full-on team battle royal.
+Little League meets golf, the PGA Jr. League has shaken up the world of junior golf competition by converting an individual sport into a full-on team battle-royal.
 The friendly competition brings communities together, giving boys and girls the opportunity to play and support one another through teamwork.
 There’s loads to love about the program, including the adorable team uniforms.